KsBenAtaGG/WebsiteLoginPanel/README.md

 # WebsiteLoginPanel

-- This repository is no copyright.
+- This HTML file is no copyright.

 - I writing this login panel